vishnupadmanabhan/articles/_posts/2016-03-05-you-are-what-you-think-you-are.md

 categories: life
 ---

+>“All that we are is the result of what we have thought"
+- Gautama Buddha

 I moved to Bangalore with my family about three months after completing my engineering.
 I had a few days before I attended an interview and got a job.
 My dad was running a provisional store, so I used to help out by taking it over at times.
 It was something I dreaded to do.

 Usually after the morning rush, the customer count is very less till evening.
 So, used this time for reading, day dreaming about my career, sometimes worrying whether I would get a job and be successful.
 I might have mentioned before, this is when I came to learn about the famous (or infamous) **“Law of Attraction”**.
 During my spare time, I started reading “The Secret” by Rhonda Byrne.
 The book famously mentions that everything that happens in your life is a result of your thoughts.
 Also that you can attract anything you want in your life by feeling as though you already have it and feeling grateful and happy about it.